JinRcn/SRDRE/Demo/DemoStereo.md

 So the only modification to note is that the BAM file should be **download directly via link [macaque_cortex_14r.bam](https://github.com/JinRcn/SRDRE/raw/refs/heads/main/Demo/StereoSeq/Data/macaque_cortex_14r.bam?download=) or by** `git lfs pull` .

-Afterward,  replace the pointer file in `Demo/StereoSeq/Data` that appear when cloning or downloading the repository as a ZIP file and verify the file integrity using `md5sum`.
+Afterward,  replace the pointer file in `Demo/StereoSeq/Data` and verify the file integrity using `md5sum`.

 ![DATA](https://github.com/user-attachments/assets/c50c146b-348b-44e7-afcb-def0d509eb39)